Lakes, Streams & Creeks

 - Water Conservation Award for the creek restoration work on a Kidd’s Creek tributary between Wellington Street and Donald Street

 Lake Simcoe Protection Plan and Strategy

 Over the years, Lake Simcoe has experienced a wide range of pressures such as excessive nutrients, pollutants, invasive species, climate change and pressures from human activities.

 The main concern effecting Lake Simcoe is the over-abundance of phosphorus.
-Excess phosphorus enters the Lake from sewage plants, storm sewers, septic systems, and urban and agricultural run-off.
+Excess phosphorus enters the lake from sewage plants, storm sewers, septic systems, and urban and agricultural run-off.

-What is Drinking Water Source Protection?
+Drinking Water Source Protection

 Drinking water source protection is the protection of water resources such as lakes, rivers and groundwater from contamination or overuse and is the first step in a multi-barrier approach to protecting our drinking water sources.
 Water is critical to all aspects of our lives.
-Protecting water sources is important because it ensures there is enough safe water for all of our uses - now and in the future.
+Protecting water sources is important because it ensures there is enough safe water for all of our uses, now and in the future.

 The City of Barrie receives its drinking water from both surface water and groundwater sources.
 The City currently protects the drinking water sources by monitoring and managing our lakes, streams and creeks, by using up to date water treatment systems, by ensuring that pipes, watermains and storage towers are in good repair, by testing it regularly, and by the ongoing training of City staff.